Navigating the Degree Works Audit Worksheet

 The first block found at the top of every audit is the Degree Block.
 Undergraduate students who have not declared a major will default to a BD – Bachelor Degree.
 Students pursuing multiple degrees will have multiple audits.
 (You may view audits for other degrees by changing the degree selection at the top of the audit.)
 Students pursuing multiple majors within one degree will only have one degree audit, with multiple major blocks.

-If an advisor sees a course in the General Electives block (or in any other block) that should be applied to a requirement in the major (or minor) block, then the advisor must use the “Petitions” tab to begin the process to make an exception for that student.
+If an advisor sees a course in the General Electives block (or in any other block) that should be applied to a requirement in the academic program block, then the advisor must use the “Petitions” tab to begin the process to make an exception for that student.
 The same applies if a requirement is to be waived for any reason, if a course is allowed to substitute for the stated requirement, or if an additional elective (in a list or range of electives) is allowed to fulfill the requirement for a specific student.
 (The process is outlined on the How to Submit a Petition page.)

 The Insufficient-Not Eligible for Use Block will display coursework for which the grade was insufficient to meet a specific requirement, such as coursework which was audited, coursework with a failing grade, or a W (“Official Withdrawal from University”) grade.

 Not Counted – Not Eligible for Use Block

 The Not Counted – Not Eligible for Use Block will display coursework that does not count toward the degree.
 This could be Study Abroad coursework (AWAY 100) or courses designated NC (“No Credit”).